nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/masked-calling.md

 ---
-title: Private Voice Communication
+title: Masked Calling
 products: voice/voice-api
 description: Enable users to call each other, keeping their real numbers private.
 languages:
     - Node
-navigation_weight: 7
+navigation_weight: 1
 ---

-# Private Voice Communication
+# Masked Calling

-This use case shows you how to implement the idea described in [Private Voice Communication use case](https://www.nexmo.com/use-cases/private-voice-communication/).
+This guide shows you how to implement the idea described in the [Private Voice Communication use case](https://www.nexmo.com/use-cases/private-voice-communication/).
 It teaches you how to build a voice proxy using Vonage's [Node Server SDK](https://github.com/Nexmo/nexmo-node), using virtual numbers to hide the real phone numbers of the participants.
 Full source code is also available in our [GitHub repo](https://github.com/Nexmo/node-voice-proxy).

 ## Overview